top of page

 Prerequisites:

 All students must audition with the Choral Director.
-Auditions will take place in April/May.
+Auditions are held in April/May for enrollment in the following school year.

-Chamber Choir (H) is a blended course that is scheduled for period 7.
-A detailed calendar is posted on Schoology that outlines the days for which students need to physically report to this class during period 7.
-Concert Choir (H) is a performance-based class that provides students with opportunities to further advance their vocal and musical skill, knowledge, and expression through the study of collegiate-level choral literature.
-Students commit themselves to a rigorous performance schedule that includes a Christmas Concert, Visions of Christmas performances, Spring Concert, Liturgy performances, and the opportunity to travel and compete at the national level (trip cost varies; approximate cost is $500-$1,000).
-Note: if seeking instructor approval, an individual audition with the Choral Director must be arranged before enrolling in this course.
+Chamber Choir (Honors) is the advanced level of choir and provides students with opportunities to advance their vocal technique, musical knowledge, and expressive ability through the study and performance of collegiate-level choral literature.
+Students participate in a rigorous performance schedule that includes the Christmas Concert, Visions of Christmas, Spring Concert, liturgies, and the opportunity to travel and compete at the national level (trip cost approximately $500–$1,000.)

 • Chorus I/II